 Some kids will get away without ever having to wear dress shoes to school.
 I think — at least for a couple of grades — I was one of those girls myself.
 But, a lot of students will have at least one or two occasions where they’ll need to dress up… choir concerts, awards assemblies, and so forth.

-For those occasions, it’s good to have a pair of dress shoes in the closet.
+For those occasions, it’s good to have a pair of shoes for performers in the closet..
 But don’t buy them too far in advance, or if you’re unsure whether or not they’ll be needed.
 Your daughter’s shoe size might change before she gets a chance to wear them.

 A lot of dress shoes are going to have adjustable straps.
-Straps that either cross the top of her feet, or ones that wrap around her ankles.
+Straps that either cross the top of her feet or wrap around her ankles.

 Boots for Rainy or Snowy Days

 For those rainy, sloppy, muddy days, you’ll definitely want a pair of galoshes or rain boots to send your daughter off to school in.

 The main goal here is to keep her feet dry, so look for a waterproof boot in a style that extends over the ankle.
 You’ll also want soles that provide plenty of traction, to keep your child from slipping on wet surfaces.